 Giving apps permission to these aspects of your phone should not be taken lightly, so we're thrilled to see Google giving users more control over their data like this.

 On the subject of permissions and privacy, we had the opportunity to sit down and talk with Charmaine D'Silva — Product Manager and privacy specialist over at Google.
 She helped give us a deeper understanding of how some of these features came to be and why they're so important.
 If you have a few minutes to check it out, the interview's definitely worth a read.

 Does Android 11 have a built-in screen recorder?

 For the past few Android releases, we've been patiently waiting for Google to add a built-in screen recorder.
 It's not something you'll use every day (if ever for some people), but the fact that such a basic function isn't baked into Android at its core is getting annoying.

 Thankfully, Android 11 finally changes that.
 This Android version does include the feature, accompanied by a clean UI and toggles for recording audio and showing touches with your recording.
-If you want to know how, here's our guide on how to record your phone screen on an Android phone.
+If you want to know how, here's our guide on how to record your screen on an Android device.